ghubliming/CV2/ss24 retake/expl(P4.1 --P4 --SS24 retake) (SS25-CV2-exam).md

-xLooking at the aperture problem statement you've provided, I can see there are some issues with the options given.
+Looking at the aperture problem statement you've provided, I can see there are some issues with the options given.
 Let me clarify what the aperture problem actually is and evaluate these statements:

 The **aperture problem** is a fundamental limitation in motion estimation from image sequences.
 It occurs when trying to determine the motion of a visual pattern through a small aperture (or locally within an image).